Violin

 Fedor Rudin Read More »

-Mark Karlinsky studied with Anna Rosnovsky at the ‘Musicians for Tomorrow’ school (founded by Maxim Vengerov), continuing with Irina Etigon (a former student of David Oistrakh) and with Michaela Martin at the Barenboim-Said Academy in Berlin.
-In Israel he has participated since 2015 in the Jerusalem Music Centre’s programme for outstanding young musicians.
-He has
+Mark Karlinsky studied with Anna Rosnovsky at the ‘Musicians for Tomorrow’ School founded by Maxim Vengerov, and continued with Irina Etigon, a former student of David Oistrakh, and with Michaela Martin at the Barenboim-Said Academy in Berlin.
+He has participated in the Jerusalem Music Centre’s David Goldman Programme for Outstanding Young Musicians, and has received

 Mark Karlinsky Read More »